 Feed The Birds Seed Collection

 Let these flowers go to seed and they will act as natural bird feeders for wild seed eating birds from early summer well into early winter.
 Our Feed the Birds Seed Collection includes five packs of seeds - varieties are described and pictured below.
-All packs are full sized regular seed packs - packaged in a pretty cello bag with a descriptive tag. $11.25
+All packs are full sized regular seed packs - packaged in a pretty cello bag and tied with a ribbon (select either Botanical or Christmas from the Packaging options below) $11.25

 Lemon Queen Sunflower

 (Consolida orientalis)The tall flowering larkspurs bloom in the early summer months and are dependable re-seeders.
-The blooms are pretty in the vase and hold their color perfectly when dried.
+The blue, pink, purple, and white blooms are pretty in the vase and hold their color perfectly when dried.
 Grown by Jefferson at Monticello and a favorite US heirloom.
-This is our aunt Averialís type which is an especially vivid purple, passed down since the early 1900s.
 Most/full sun - Reseeding Annual - 3-4 feet - 100+ seeds/pack.

 Bright Lights Cosmos